JayCuthrell/jaycuthrell.com/_pages/disclosure.md

 ### My Employers, Clients, and Customers

-I am currently a Vice President at [Faction](https://www.factioninc.com).
+I am currently a Global Vice President at [Faction](https://www.factioninc.com).
 Yes.
 [We're hiring](https://www.factioninc.com/company/careers/).

 My [CV / resumé is available exclusively on this website](/resume/) and I may update other formats such as my [LinkedIn profile](https://linkedin.com/in/jaycuthrell) from time to time.